 - Supported Operating Systems

 A virtual assistant can process a question in the context of the question that preceded it.
-These are some of the ways in which a virtual assistant’s ability to process natural language can work in practice.
+Here are a few ways a virtual assistant’s ability to process natural language can work in practice:

 - Question: What is the matinee film at the Regal Theater today?